-Bacon In The Air Fryer takes everything you dislike about making bacon out of the equation and leaves you with nothing but perfect, crispy strips!
+Air Fryer Bacon takes everything you dislike about making bacon out of the equation!
+Cooking bacon in the air fryer leaves you with nothing but perfect, crispy strips!

 Jazz up your morning eggs, lunchtime wraps, or literally anything — because everything is better with bacon!

-- Bacon – If your strips are a bit long, you might want to trim them down to fit your fryer/basket to prevent curling and uneven cooking.
+- Bacon – If your strips are a bit long, you might want to trim them down to fit your basket to prevent curling and uneven cooking.

 And don’t be afraid to use meatless alternatives or turkey bacon!
 The cooking process will be the same, but the timing will be different.